-This ground lamb curry is made with Indian spices like ginger, coriander, cumin, turmeric and meat masala.
-It’s a little spicy but the tomatoes help balance the heat by adding a little sweetness.
-The potatoes, peas and carrots help make this a hearty dish.
+This ground lamb curry is made with Indian spices like ginger, coriander, cumin, turmeric, and meat masala.
+It’s a little spicy, but the tomatoes help balance the heat by adding a little sweetness.
+The potatoes, peas, and carrots help make this a hearty dish.
 And the great thing about cooking this in the Instant Pot is that it helps marry the flavors together in a little over half an hour vs. cooking it all day in a slow cooker.
-Though I do actually have a slow cooker version of the recipe if that’s what you’d rather use.
+Though I actually have a slow cooker version of the recipe if that’s what you’d rather use.

 I love lamb.
 It has a sweet flavor to it that ground beef just doesn’t have.
 And as much as I love the ease of cooking with ground beef – it can get kind of… boring.
-That’s when I opt for ground lamb (or goat, or chicken, or pork, etc).
+That’s when I opt for ground lamb (or goat, chicken, pork, etc.).

-A lot of people seem to think that lamb tastes gamey or has a smell to it but I have to tell you, I’ve never noticed either of those things.
-I think people often confuse lamb with mutton – mutton is an older sheep and does have a stronger flavor.
-I find lamb to be sweeter and milder than ground beef and I most definitely prefer it so if you get the chance, try it!
-Not sure if you already know this but lamb is actually the second most popular protein in the world (after goat meat) but it’s obviously not as popular as beef here in America.
-I’m pretty sure that if you try this curry though, you’ll start loving lamb as much as I do.
+Some people seem to think that lamb tastes gamey or has a smell to it, but I have to tell you, I’ve never noticed either of those things.
+People often confuse lamb with mutton – mutton is an older sheep and has a stronger flavor.
+I find lamb to be sweeter and milder than ground beef, and I most definitely prefer it, so if you get the chance, try it!
+Not sure if you already know this, but lamb is actually the second most popular protein in the world (after goat meat), but it’s obviously not as popular as beef here in America.
+I’m pretty sure that if you try this curry, though, you’ll start loving lamb as much as I do.

 - 1 pound ground lamb

-- Press the “Sauté” button on the Instant Pot, and add the ghee and onions.
+- Press the sauté button on the Instant Pot, add the ghee and onions.
 Cook until the onions begin to brown.